fusioncharts/dev_centre_docs/getting-started/react-native/react-native-features.md

 ## License Configuration

-If you are using a licensed verison of fusioncharts and have a valid license key, add the license object by either creating a new file with your license configuration inside it and import it in app.js or add ‘global.licenseConfig’ object to the app.js file as shown below
+If you are using a licensed verison of fusioncharts and have a valid license key, add the license object by either creating a new file with your license configuration inside it and import it in app.js or add ‘global.licenseConfig’ object to the app.js file as shown below.

 ```javascript
 import React, { Component } from "react";